IntuitDeveloper/Transactional-Node-Samples/use-cases/create-template.md

 # Create Template

-Create a reusable email template in Mandrill.
+Create a reusable email template in the Transactional API.

 ```javascript
 require('dotenv').config();